MartinusAaD/semester_2_final_project/README.md

 I was unsure wether to use a context or hook for the product retrieval... context might be too heave on the site considering the amount of products?

+Write about the plus and minus of the form thingy